dejavuejs/hm-platform/README.md

 5. Required
 6. Immutable (i18n)

+## There are two type of attributes:
+1. Core
+2. Derived or composable

+The above two types also gets inherited in our CRUD and referential resources.
+May be our application resources use attributes and make some of those attributes as core attributes (in simple word as required information when creating a resource entry).

+## Resources are a composition of attributes and attributes are composed from JSON schemas that are validated.
+When next time a static page is being rendered for end customer its schema driven render is assured by attributes and its easy to implement frontend agnostic behaviour.
+Since you don't change your static page on daily basis so it can be a set of attributes and it makes sense when you name your static page resource as CMS now.

 Orca can create resource via attributes and via your own customer attribute implementation but gives us hybrid approach through which we can achieve code reusability.

 Since a single admin panel is all you ever wanted to serve your customers its like your central command.
 That is able to manage very essential information across your services.

+Orca is functional but it is under development and is getting rapidly updated and ready for our own usage.